Ubiquiti-App/UCRM-plugins/plugins/sms-twilio/README.md

 * Save the configuration
 * Enable the plugin
 * Add webhook (button next to Public URL)
-* Save webhook using defaults
-  * Optionally select events about which to notify clients
+* Select events about which to notify clients and save the webhook endpoint

 ## Usage
 * In UCRM admin, go to System / Webhooks / Endpoints